matej-kotrba/musio/README.md

 [x] - Finish Homepage
 [x] - Give points to player whose song it was
 [x] - adjust homepage how to play section ui
-[-] - Display number of songs in queue
+[x] - Display number of songs in queue
-NOTE: possibly the reason why the whole line gets filled instead of just last step, is because its recreated every time meaning it will animate from beginning, check it out, but still it would be nice if I managed to find a way to do it without using `keyed` and just update it accordingly, currently that does not animate the transition for some reason [x] - Add loading state when joining to lobby
+NOTE: possibly the reason why the whole line gets filled instead of just last step, is because its recreated every time meaning it will animate from beginning, check it out, but still it would be nice if I managed to find a way to do it without using `keyed` and just update it accordingly, currently
+RESULT: So I actually used `keyed`, the problem of it coming from beginning was issue in SongQueueProgress yet it still does not really spark joy to use keyed there that does not animate the transition for some reason [x] - Add loading state when joining to lobby
 [x] - Make leaderboards when not hitting the goal as temporary or somehow make it obvious that its not final